RichSeibert/rooporter/README.md

 Setup python venv and install requirements.
 Activate venv with `source .venv/bin/activate`

 ## steps
+0. Script is kicked off by cron job which is on a runpod instance.
+The runpod instance is started before the cronjob starts via a script which will run on a local machine, or something like a cheap AWS instance.
 1. Fetch news articles
 2. Generate one sentence summary and multi-sentence summary
 3. Generate voice readover from multi-sentence summary